SomeWeekendReading/someweekendreading.github.io/_posts/2026-01-28-ukraine-segmented.md

 __Research question:__ Is this statistically credible evidence that _something_ happened around day 420 or so (2024-Mar), to make Russian death rates increase?

-Possible causes might be Russian reliance on human weave/meat grinder tactics that burn up their own soldiers, or Ukraine getting deadly clever about drone use, or several other things.
-We won't explore the cause here; we just want to know if the data justifies that speculation or not, whatever the cause.
+Possible causes might be Russian reliance on human wave/meat grinder tactics that burn up their own soldiers, or Ukraine getting deadly clever about drone use, or several other things.
+We won't explore the cause here; we just want to know if the data justifies that _something_ happened, whatever the particulars.

 ## Segmented Regression